geiger-rs/cargo-geiger/README.md

    `#[test]` on functions and `#[cfg(test)]` on modules.

 ### 0.3.1
- - Some bugfixes related to cargo workspace path handling.
+ - __Bugfix:__ Some bugfixes related to cargo workspace path handling.
  - Slightly better error messages in some cases.

 ### 0.3.0